Coolcate Logo

 Many breeders of racing horses will often prepare them to partake in high intensity sports before they are ready.
 This especially applies to when a rider will sit on, or adds weight to a horse before it’s even had a chance to mature into its full, skeletal structure.
 Consequently this means many horses grow up deformed, or with weak bones and muscle tissue which can lead a multitude of other health complications.

 In dog and greyhound racing, the problems are very similar.
-Although there are greyhound retirement homes and sanctuaries for ex-racing dogs, there simply isn’t enough to house them all, and some owners wouldn’t even think to have them rehomed before killing them or having them destroyed.
+Although there are greyhound retirement homes and sanctuaries for ex-racing dogs, there simply isn’t enough to house them all.
+Some owners wouldn’t even think to have them rehomed before killing them or having them destroyed.
 It’s not just the hounds who face these cruelties either.
-Some who breed and train these dogs will often use live bait such as rabbits, piglets, and even kittens are used to simulate a standard racing environment; breaking the animal’s legs and then hanging them from horizontal poles, so their cries will excite the dogs and get them running around the track.
+Some who breed and train these dogs often use live bait such as rabbits, piglets, and even kittens to simulate a standard racing environment.
+They breaking the animal’s legs and then hang them from horizontal poles.
+Their cries excite the dogs and get them running around the track.

 Another method of “training” for the dogs in which these small animals are used, is known as “coursing.”
-And involves placing rabbits within fenced enclosures, so the dogs can chase, terrorize and eventually kill the animals.
-Experts believe these techniques make the dogs “blood-thirsty” and are used as ability enhancers in preparation for the real races.
+It involves placing rabbits within fenced enclosures.
+The dogs chase, terrorize and eventually kill the animals.
+Experts believe these techniques make the dogs “blood-thirsty” in preparation for the real races.

-What could be deemed as additional forms of abuse to these racing animals, is the lack of medical care and negligence.
-One example of this is when police were given an anonymous heads’ up of cruelty happening at a greyhound farm in Summerfield, Florida.
-When they arrived at the scene, more than 94 greyhounds were found starving, dehydrated, and forced to lie in and eat their own feces.
+An additional form of abuse to these racing animals is the lack of medical care and negligence.
+One example of this is when police were given an anonymous heads up of cruelty happening at a greyhound farm in Summerfield, Florida.
+When they arrived at the scene, more than 94 greyhounds were starving, dehydrated, and forced to lie in and eat their own feces.

-Fortunately, many states in America have strict regulations around anti-cruelty to both greyhounds and horses these days, and the industry as it is reported to be slowly dwindling and declining in popularity over the last decade.
+Fortunately, many states in America have strict regulations around anti-cruelty to both greyhounds and horses these days.
+The industry is slowly declining in popularity.

 Life after racing

-Though the exact conditions for retired racehorses are unknown, a 2014 case study conducted by a racing organization in Victoria, surveyed horse owners who owned foals from 2005-present.
+The exact conditions for retired racehorses are unknown.
+But a 2014 case study conducted by a racing organization in Victoria, surveyed horse owners who owned foals from 2005-present.
 The study was based on 54% of 4,115 foals and saw 40% to be reported as rehomed, 20% used in breeding programs, 19% dead, 5% still racing and 16% was marked as unknown.

-Although none of the horses were reported as being sent to the slaughter house, it is likely due to the fact that many owners wouldn’t want to disclose how their retired horses met their fate.
+None of the horse owners reported them being sent to the slaughter house.
+That’s because it is likely that many owners wouldn’t want to disclose how their retired horses met their fate.
 So it is difficult to put a number to this category.
-The worst part is, though slaughterhouses have been illegal in the states for well over a decade, in neighboring countries, Canada and Mexico – horses are still permitted to be sent to abattoirs providing it’s for the purposes of human consumption.
-Which is why hundreds of thousands of horses are still sent there every year when the owners can’t, or downright refuse to give them the standard care they require.
+Slaughterhouses have been illegal in the states for well over a decade.
+But not in neighboring countries of Canada and Mexico.
+Horses are still permitted to be sent to abattoirs providing it’s for the purposes of human consumption.
+Which is why hundreds of thousands of horses wind up there every year.
+Often the owners refuse to give them the standard care they require.

-In the US, greyhound racing has been outlawed in over 40 states, and has reportedly seen a huge decline the industry of a respective 57% since new laws were passed, and more of the public have chosen to not participate in this otherwise cruel and questionable enterprise.
-But both forms of animal racing is still very much a problem for many countries, and costs each one millions every year in either rehoming the animals, paying for unnecessary veterinary fees, training, and other costs.
+In the US, greyhound racing is illegal in over 40 states.
+It has reportedly seen a huge decline in the industry of a respectble 57% since new laws were passed.
+And more people have chosen to not participate in this otherwise cruel and questionable enterprise.
+But both forms of animal racing still pose a problem for many countries.
+It costs each one millions every year in either rehoming the animals, paying for unnecessary veterinary fees, training, and other costs.
 All of which would not pose a problem if these animals weren’t put in such a situation in the first place.

 Final Thought

-Though Pari-Mutuel betting is still enjoyed by many, when it comes down to the ethical and moral aspects of racing animals, latter arguments are perfectly understandable.
+Many people still enjoy parimutuel betting.
+But when it comes down to the ethical and moral aspects of racing animals, opposing arguments are perfectly understandable.
 Unless something critically changes in the industry, this kind of treatment and mindset towards these innocent animals will only continue to get worse.
-At this moment in time, we can only advise players who may be looking to partake in Pari-Mutuel programs, to be mindful about what happens behind closed doors, and to not play ignorant to the true reality and scope of suffering that these animals have to endure.
+At this moment in time, we can only warn players who may be looking to partake in parimutuel programs.
+They should be mindful about what happens behind closed doors.
+Don’t play ignorant to the true reality and scope of suffering that these animals have to endure.

 What Casino Games Have the Best Odds of Winning